birnart/ai_safecom/README.md

         • max_iter: Some of the models we use have this hyperparameter, this parameter determines the maximun number of iterations the model will do before finishing the execution.

     Logistic Regression:
-        •  penalty: this hyperparameter specifies the norm of the penalty.
+        •  penalty: this hyperparameter specifies the norm of the penalty which is used to prevent overfitting by adding a penalty term for complex models.
         •  C: Inverse of regularization strenght, the smaller the float, the stronger the regularization.

     Linear SVM with stochastic gradient descent training:
-        • loss: the loss function to be used.
+        • loss: the loss function to be used which quantifies the difference between the predicted values and the true labels, the goal of training is to minimize this loss
-        • learning_rate: the learning rate to apply to the SGD.
+        • learning_rate: the learning rate to apply to the SGD which controls the size of the steps taken during each iteration of the optimization process.
+It determines how much the model's parameters are adjusted based on the gradient of the loss function with respect to those parameters.

     Kernel SVM:
-        • kernel: this hyperparameter specifies the kernel type to be used in the algorithm.
+        • kernel: this hyperparameter specifies the type of kernel function to be used in the algorithm.
+It transforms the input data into a higher-dimensional space and therefore it allows the algorithm to find nonlinear decision boundaries in the input space.
         • gamma: kernel coefficient for the method we decide on kernel.
+It influences the shape of the decision boundary and the influence of individual training samples.

     Multinomial Naive Bayes:
-        • alpha: additive smoothing parameter
+        • alpha: additive smoothing parameter, it is used to handle the issue of zero probabilities for certain features in the training data.

     Artificial Neural Network:
         •